ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 by the ``CsmaNetDevice`` are expected to carry the ``QueueTag``, which is used to identify the internal queue that will hold the packet.
 Then, the output scheduling algorithm decides from which queue to get packets during dequeue procedures.
-Currently, only a priority queue scheduling is available (lowest priority id is 0) By default, 8 ``DropTailQueue`` objects with id from 0 to 7 are created at constructor, and can not be removed.
-(This is the maximum number of queues allowed per port).
+Currently, only a priority scheduling algorithm is available for use (with lowest priority id set to 0).
+By default, the maximum number of queues allowed per port (8) are created at constructor, and can not be removed.
+These queues are of the type ``DropTailQueue``, operating in packet mode with maximum number of packets set to 1000.

 .. _fig-ofswitch13-queue: